Coosa County Landfill

 ALL loads on single axle dumps or large trailers: $25.00 per load

 To contact Coosa County Landfill, call (256) 377-2420, or view more information below.
-Looking for more locations in Rockford, AL?
+Looking for more locations in Rockford?
 Scroll down to see a listing of waste locations and handlers towards the bottom of this page.

 Acceptable Waste